VRConservation/vance_cv/_sources/2_cv.md

 **Cornell University**.
 1994-1996.
 M.S.
 Natural Resource Management and Forest Science.
 Minor in Conservation Biology and Sustainable Development.

 **College of Wooster**.
 1983-1987.
 B.A.
-Biology with focus on ecology and mammalian physiology.
+Biology with a focus on ecology and mammalian physiology.
 Graduated with honors and completed senior thesis.

 ## Leadership & Volunteering